cole21771/MSOESuperMileageServer-V2/README.md

 - [ ] Redesign AppComponent
 - [ ] Add tests everywhere

-### Logging
-- [ ] Move recording to toolbar
-- [ ] Decide if per user or server wide
-- [ ] Figure out if users need to be logged in to start a recording

 ### Dev Tasks
 - [ ] Fix routing problems with express
 - [ ] Convert the application to a PWA